kimyk0120/shopify-scraper/README.md

 <img src="./intro.png"  alt="intro"/>

-[//]: # ('Title', 'Description', 'Specs', 'Price' , "Images")
-This scraper will extract publicly available data:
+This scraper will extract the following information from the shopify site:
 - Title
 - Description
 - Specs